-The Directors of the Company have always endeavoured to apply the appropriate and proportionate level of Corporate Governance, and has done so by seeking to comply with the QCA Corporate Governance Code for Smaller Companies.
+The Directors of the Company have always endeavoured to apply the appropriate and proportionate level of Corporate Governance and have done so by seeking to comply with the QCA Corporate Governance Code for Smaller Companies.
 On 8 March 2018, the London Stock Exchange issued revised rules for AIM-quoted companies, within which there is a requirement for AIM quoted companies to apply a recognised corporate governance code from September 2018 and incorporate details of how it complies with that Code in both its Annual Report and on its website.

 The Company has chosen to apply the QCA Corporate Governance Code published in April 2018 (the “QCA Code”) and this Corporate Governance report is based upon the QCA Code.